Porto, Portugal old town skyline on the Douro River with rabelo boats.

 Man's hand serving an orange drink with crushed ice and mint

-You’ll find that Rua da Galeria de Paris and Rua de Cândido dos Reis are buzzing with life from the late afternoon all the way until sunrise.
+In particular, you’ll find that Rua da Galeria de Paris and Rua de Cândido dos Reis are buzzing with life from the late afternoon all the way until sunrise.
+Whether you want to enjoy a beer in a chill atmosphere or plan on dancing all night long, you’ll find a spot that’s just right.

-If you prefer to relax and have a drink, try The Gin House, The Royal Cocktail Club, or Casa do Livro.
+Some of the most popular clubs here are Plano B, Moreclub, and Lust Porto.
+If you prefer to relax and have a drink in a more laidback, elegant setting, try The Gin House, The Royal Cocktail Club, or Casa do Livro for excellent cocktails without deafening crowds.

 Enjoy a night tuk-tuk tour.